web-stream/www/README.md

 It works online but You can create it offline, by NFC cards with your handy, without any application.

+## How WebStream work's?
+Load any media on website without reload page, now stream each website without reload.
+Over modularity each website can talk to another without barrier...

+    html
+    txt
+    markdown
+    mp3
+    wav
+    js

 ![logo webstream](https://logo.webstream.dev/3/cover.png)